-- The practice offered an extended hours service on a Saturday Morning between 8am and 12pm for working patients who could not attend during normal opening hours. - We saw that when the demand for appointments was high the GPs provided a 12pm clinic to accommodate patients. - There were longer appointments available for patients with a learning disability and those who were vulnerable. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered an extended hours service on a Saturday Morning between 8am and 10.30am for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability and those who were vulnerable. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Same day drop in phlebotomy service (blood taking) was available. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - Practice nurses visited patients at home to do long term conditions reviews and administer flu vaccinations during the flu season and to take blood where necessary. - There were disabled facilities and a hearing loop available.